harvardinformatics/snakemake-workshop/develop/index.md

 ## Converting shell scripts to Snakemake

-### Drawing the input-output of your workflow
+### Drawing your own rulegraph

+Planning ahead is important when writing a Snakemake workflow.
+Before you start writing any code, you should understand the relationships between the different steps in your workflow.
+One way to do this is to visualize the rulegraph of your workflow manually.

-Read through the shell script files in the `shell-scripts` directory.
+> **Exercise:** Read through the shell script files in the `shell-scripts` directory.
 These scripts take a set of text files in the `data` directory, count the number of lines and words in each file, and then combine those counts into a summary file for each input file.
 Draw a diagram of the input-output relationships of these scripts.
 For example, you might draw something like this:

 ```
 data/sample1.txt  -->  count_lines.sh  -->  results/sample1.lines
 ```

+> Or it may be easier to draw on paper.

 ### Writing the first Snakemake rule